 When restraint is required Animal restraint it should be sufficient to facilitate effective killing, and in accordance with animal welfare and operator safety requirements.
 When restraint is required, and killing should follow without minimal delay.
 The type and size of restraint deployed should be appropriate for the age, size and species of animal to be killed.
 When herding or corralling is applied, a low-stress method using appropriate apparatus to facilitate the safe and effective killing of animals should be used.

 Killing methods used should result in immediate death or loss of consciousness lasting until death.
 When loss of consciousness is not immediate, induction of unconsciousness should involve as little aversion as possible and should not cause avoidable distress, fear and pain.
-A backup procedure should be available and used to kill the animal if the first method does not result in death or unconsciousness.
+A backup procedure must be immediately available and used to kill the animal if the first method does not result in death or unconsciousness.

 Young animals should be killed before older animals on which they are dependent to reduce potential distress.